BrucePaterson/TidyData-Week4/README.md

 8. Tidy data set Step 4. created
     * tidydat1 <- cbind(subact,variables)
-    * “tidy data set 1 combining ‘subact’ and ‘variables’”
+    ‘tidy data set 1 combining ‘subact’ and ‘variables’

     * library(reshape2)
-    * “need reshape2 package to melt tidydat1”
+    ‘need reshape2 package to melt tidydat1’

     * id <-1:length(tidydat1[,1])
-    * “create a unique id for each row of tidydat1 (for melt)”
+    ‘create a unique id for each row of tidydat1 (for melt)’

     * tidydat1 <-cbind(id,tidydat1)
-    * “add unique id column to front of tidydat1 before melt”
+    ‘add unique id column to front of tidydat1 before melt’

-    * “Melt tidydat1 to put "variables" in rows of data from columns”
-    * “currently using first 3 columns as ‘id.vars’”
+    Melt tidydat1 to put "variables" in rows of data from columns currently using first 3 columns as ‘id.vars’

     * tidydat1 <- melt(tidydat1,id.vars = c(1,2,3))

-    * “Split data into tables/data.frames (40) where each has only one”
-    * “observation/value per row” (equivalent to separate tables for
+    Split data into tables/data.frames (40) where each has only one observation/value per row (equivalent to separate tables for each variable
-    *  each variable”
-    *

     * tidydat1 <- split(tidydat1,tidydat1$variable)